-It felt like the pavements of Paris could have melted this month.
-The city’s swimming pools were filled with splashing bodies and escape from the heat seemed futile.
+It felt like the pavements of Paris could have melted these past few days.
+The city’s swimming pools were overflowing with splashing bodies and escape from the heat seemed futile.
 But there is one place, beneath the baking pavements, where only few will venture and plunge into the cool waters of the underworld.
 So let’s follow them to the deep end, the Parisian explorers known locally as the “cataphyles”, to find the secret swimming pools of the catacombs…

 A friend of a friend of a friend, (that’s how these sort of clandestine connections only ever come about), an Australian ex-pat in Paris with a moustache that Dali would be proud of, Alexander J.E.
 Bradley can usually be found on the rooftops of Paris, 30 meters above ground or 30m below the streets in the catacombs, happily snapping away with his troupe of fellow creatives and urban explorers.